ambilykk/copilot-usage-report/README.md

 - User
 - Created At
 - Updated At
-- Last Acivity At
+- Last Activity At
-- Last Acivity Editor
+- Last Activity Editor
 - Pending Cancellation Date
 - Team